TomDemeranville/i2-workshop-2016/README.md

 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>

 <h2><a name="8.2"></a>8.2 Updating an affiliation</h2>
-<p>In a real-world situation, you may need to update a researcher's affiliation -- when they finish a degree, change departments, or finish a contract.
+<p>In a real-world situation, you may need to update a researcher's work.
 You'll </p>
 <ol>
 <li>Beneath <strong>Step 3: Configure request to API</strong>, set <strong>HTTP Method </strong>to <strong>PUT</strong> -- which you need to update the item.<br />&nbsp; </li>
 <li>Click <strong>Enter request body</strong>.
 This is where you&rsquo;ll  enter the XML for the work that you wish to edit.<br />&nbsp; </li>